SharonLutz/SharonLutz.github.io/software.md

 and implements the method from the following paper: <br>
 - **Lutz SM**, Hokanson JE, Sharma S, Weiss S, Raby B, Lange C. (2013) On the Integration of Expression Profiles in Genetic Association Studies: A Bayesian Approach to Determine the Path from Gene to Disease. *Open Journal of Genetics*.
 3(3).

+### snpDRAC
+An R package that examines power to detect a genetic association for dominant, recessive, additive, and co-dominant models.
+This R package was built as a learning tool for BST 227: Introduction to Statistical Genetics on [GitHub](https://github.com/SharonLutz/snpDRAC).